Can my 2 year old get a funded place?

 - Support through Part 6 of the Immigration and Asylum Act

 - The Working Tax Credit 4-week run on (the payment you get when you stop qualifying for Working Tax Credit)

 - Universal Credit and have a net annual household earnings below £15,400 (this means your take-home pay from any paid employment, after Income Tax and NI contributions have been deducted)

 Two year olds are also eligible if they:

-- They are Looked after by their Local Authority
+- are looked after by their local authority

 Please note: If your circumstances change your funded place will not be taken away.

 How many hours is a funded place for?

 Eligible children are entitled to 15 hours a week of funded childcare during school term times.
 Some childcare providers/settings may be able to spread the hours over a year if you ask them.
 If you meet the criteria, your child can start the term after their second Birthday (or at any point after).